Wadi Musa, Ma’an Governorate, Jordan

 Who will lead me to Edom?Psalms 108:10

 Nowadays, horse-drawn carriages could whisk visitors to the “Rose City.”
 As recommended by the local guide, our group opted to walk instead through what was formerly the land of Edom.
 The biblical Edomites populated this arid terrain from 1200 BCE.
-These ruins, however, were never name-dropped in the Bible unless it went by the name Sela as both shared the same meaning – “rock” – in Greek and Hebrew, respectively.
+Petra, however, was never name-dropped in the Bible unless it went by the name Sela as both meant “rock” in Greek and Hebrew, respectively.
 Only about 2,000 years old, the hand-hewn temples and tombs could not be attributed to the Edomites of the Old Testament but to the nomadic Arab nation of the Nabateans that flourished and declined much later.
 The civilization had since disappeared completely, leaving only this marvelous mark of their existence.
 The Nabateans actually called their city Raqmu, but it was the Greek name that stuck.

 The three-hour bus ride from Amman through the desert wound up at Petra Visitor Center where we purchased our entry tickets.
 Our day tour allowed us no time to visit the museum and souvenir shops.
 We immediately took to the parched gravel road through Bab as-Siq (Gate of The Siq) on foot as horses pulling tourist carriages kicked up dust as they zipped past us.
 The path was a portion of a dry river bed called Wadi Musa.